theripper93/canvas3dtokencompendium/README.md

 # License

-You are allowed to modify, share and redistribute these assets as long as no profit is involved (no commercial use)
+You are allowed to modify, share and redistribute these assets as long as no profit is involved (no commercial use) and this text is included.

 “3D Canvas Token Collection is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.”